 Lower head between ends of benches by bending arms.
 Push body back up to original position by extending arms.
 Repeat.

 Resistance can be reduced by performing exercise with feet positioned on incline bench in pike position.
 Alternatively exercises can be performed on floor.
-As strength improves, hands can be placed on very short elevations such as a book on each side of head.
+As strength improves, hands can be placed on very short elevations such as books on each side of head.
 Eventually, progressively taller platforms can be used.

 - Decline Pike Press